aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

   </source-code>
 </code-listing>

-> Note: Module Loaders and Bundlers
+> Info: Module Loaders and Bundlers
 > The code in this article demonstrates loading via SystemJS.
 However, these techniques can be accomplished with other module loaders just as readily.
 Be sure to lookup the appropriate APIs for your chosen loader or bundler in order to translate these samples into the required code for your own app.

 > Warning: Promises in Edge